parthiv11/reAlive/README.md

 ## Acknowledgements

 re:Alive is a tribute to the vision of Steve Jobs and his foresight regarding the potential of AI to connect people with the wisdom of the past.
-Special thanks to the anime.gf  for design and ui support.
+Special thanks to anime.gf for design and UI support.

 ## License